-A study by Meardon and Derrick (2014) investigated the effects of step width manipulation on tibial strain in runners (step width is the distance between the feet during successive foot strikes).
-The runners were given a verbal cue to run with a narrower or wider step width, both of which were to be 5% more than their preferred step width.
+A study by Meardon and Derrick (2014) investigated the effects of step-width manipulation on tibial (shin) strain in runners.
+The runners in the study were given a verbal cue to run with a narrower or wider step-width, both of which were to be 5% more or less than their preferred step-width.

-By comparison, a smaller running step width has been linked to greater pronation, hip adduction and knee internal rotation, which increases the medial-lateral ground reaction force, torsional loading and tibia strain — all are implicated in tibial stress fracture progression in runners.
+By comparison, a smaller running step-width has been linked to greater pronation, hip adduction and knee internal rotation, which collectively increase the medial-lateral ground reaction force, torsional loading and tibia strain — all are implicated in tibial stress fracture progression in runners.

 The trick to avoiding these adverse reactions when forefoot running is by making the new effort of opening up your step width, making sure your feet land farther apart.
 And remember, a narrow running step width is not the only culprit in chronic shin pain.
 Cushioned running shoes, for example, enable a runner to land hard on the ground, causing more widespread impact to the leg.
 Barefoot running shoes promote ‘lighter’ interactions with the ground, not to mention running barefoot is even better at reducing musculoskeletal loading.

 Nonetheless, a great way a forefoot runner can widen their step width is to run over top of the line on the side of the road, making sure your feet land on either side, not on or near the line, but rather your running step width should equal the width of your hip.
 Hope this helps!

 Be sure to check out a more detailed depiction of a forefoot strike, just to make sure you are landing correctly.